Renting vs Buying a Modem and Router

 - Installation can be tricky

-Whether to rent or buy a modem ultimately comes down to two factors: time vs. savings.
+Whether to rent or buy a modem and router ultimately comes down to two factors: time vs. savings.

 Ask yourself these questions: